 Let’s start by looking at the most common camo patterns used in the U.S.

 When snow blankets the terrain on a deep winter hunt, you need more than white clothing.
 Snow camo will mix in darker colors that will confuse game as you blend seamlessly into the snowy landscape.
+Designed to limit the amount of contrast your profile showcases against the white, powdery environment, snow camo can be a great tool when the elements change on you.
+Also, don’t be afraid to mix your snow camo with other prints.
+If you are nestled against a tree in late-season, snow print pants and a woodland top might bare better coverage than an all-winter getup.

 Generally speaking, there are four major hunting regions in the United States: North, South, East and West.